-Dads may think they’re helping their daughters avoid social judgment or obesity by making them weight conscious.
-But commenting on the weight, exercise habits, and the diet of young girls can have serious, long-term side effects.
-Experts are reaching a consensus that while parents — and fathers in particular — should take an active role in helping kids make good nutrition and exercise choices, becoming a source of body-shame will only exacerbate and create problems.
+Dads may think they’re helping their daughters avoid social judgment or obesity by making them weight-conscious.
+But commenting on the weight, exercise habits, and diet of young girls can have serious, long-term effects.
+Experts are reaching a consensus that although parents — and fathers in particular — should take an active role in helping kids make good nutrition and exercise choices, becoming a source of body-shame will only create and exacerbate problems.

 Instead of protecting their girls, this brings judgment into their homes and puts it in the mouth of the man whose opinion matters the most.
-Research shows 42 percent of first- through third-grade girls want to be thinner and 81 percent of 10-year-old girls are afraid of being fat.
+Research shows 42% of first- through third-grade girls want to be thinner, and 81% of 10-year-old girls are afraid of being fat.
 Young girls have gotten the message loud and clear: Gaining weight is one of the worst things they can do.
-Piling on increases the risk that girls will develop eating disorders, anxiety, low self-esteem, depression, and an unhealthy relationship with food.
+Piling on comments about their bodies increases the risk that girls will develop eating an unhealthy relationship with food.

 “Dessert is bad for you.”

-It’s a fact that desserts contain more sugar and empty calories, which are technically not great for people.
+It’s a fact that desserts contain more sugar and empty calories, which are technically not great for people’s health.
 But setting rules about certain types of food, such as desserts, is not good for kids either.
-As much as it might seem like a normal part of parents teaching kids about nutrition, rigidly categorizing certain foods as good or bad can make girls more anxious about what they eat in general.
+As much as it might seem like a normal part of parents teaching kids about nutrition, rigidly categorizing certain foods as “good” or “bad” can make girls more anxious about what they eat in general.

 “Strict rules about what foods are good or bad can lead to increased feelings of guilt or shame around eating, which can set a child up to engage in disordered eating behavior,” Manasse says.
 Even if food restrictions are not directed at daughters specifically, talking about it in front of them sends the same message: When people eat these foods, they should feel bad about themselves.